TopoMojo: Building Virtual Labs

 Max Minutes: The maximum number of minutes permitted to play before the gamespace expires.

-Reset: Resets the gamespace.
+Reset: Destroys and resets the gamespace.

 Administrator Guide